Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Creates a new policy in the specified organization using the data included in the request.

-Use this API to add Cloud Armor policies.
-Previously, alpha and beta versions of this API were used to add firewall policies.
-This usage is now disabled for most organizations.
+Use of this API to insert firewall policies is deprecated.
 Use firewallPolicies.insert instead.
 */
 await gapi.client.compute.organizationSecurityPolicies.insert({  });